Exercises part 1

 Implement function

-, which will read a line of input from the terminal, evaluate it using the given function, and print the result to standard output:rep : (String -> String) -> IO ()
+rep, which will read a line of input from the terminal, evaluate it using the given function, and print the result to standard output:rep : (String -> String) -> IO () -

 Implement function

-but will repeat itself forever (or until being forcefully terminated):covering repl : (String -> String) -> IO ()
+repl, which behaves just likerepbut will repeat itself forever (or until being forcefully terminated):covering repl : (String -> String) -> IO () -

 Implement function